Top Birding Hotspots in the Wilderness

 Each summer I guide wilderness backpacking and river trips into Alaska’s Brooks Range.
 It is staggeringly beautiful country, with sweeping valleys, rugged peaks and rivers clear as glass.
 There are few trees, and the views seem endless.
 Birds migrate unimpeded up and down the valleys and over the mountains to the vast expanse of wet tundra on Alaska’s North Slope.

 When you go birding in the Brooks Range, or anywhere in the wilderness, there are no scope-bearing hordes, no cellphones ringing to obscure the birds’ songs, nothing to interrupt as you watch a falcon play the wind.
-The birds you find are yours alone.
 This is a different kind of birding experience than many are used to.
 You’re not chasing a rarity or luring it to your feeder.
 You’re watching birds in their own world.

 Perhaps because true wilderness is difficult to reach, you appreciate every bird you see or hear.
 During the summer around my home in Fairbanks, Alaska, I hear many species singing: yellow-rumped warblers, ruby-crowned kinglets, dark-eyed juncos, white-crowned sparrows, boreal and black-capped chickadees, varied thrushes and more.
-I hear these so often that the sounds can wash right over me, barely registering.
 But if I listen to those same songs in the wild, they sound entirely new.
-I’m tuned in, aware.

 Photography, too, is different in wild places.
 Time and distance require you to be a minimalist.
 You can’t carry every lens and gadget you do when shooting from your car or at home.
 Some photographers I’ve talked to or guided find this limiting, but I think they’re looking at it wrong.
-The challenge in photography has always been to compose only what is necessary.
-Cluttered images without focus or depth are rarely successful, and the ability to compose an image has little to do with equipment.
 These parameters can force you to consider the landscape and its inhabitants in a new way.

 When I get home—for a while, at least—the lessons of the wilderness stay with me.
 I hear the birds in my yard with renewed appreciation.
-I watch them flit in and out of my feeder and admire the sleek tuxedo of the black-capped chickadees.
-I catch the first subtle notes of a ruby-crowned kinglet’s song.
-But it goes beyond that.
-I remember that there are aspects of the wild everywhere.
+But it goes beyond that, I remember that there are aspects of the wild everywhere.
 Migrating birds land in parks and backyards across the country.
-Flowers poke through cracks in the pavement; peregrine falcons nest atop skyscrapers.
-Wildness remains, and it’s worth exploring.

 Best Wilderness Birding Hotspots